-- Type: Type of chart cell, ENC, C-MAP or ARCS.

-- · Chart Name: Chart name

-- Data Server: The name of the data server where the chart was downloaded from.

-- Edition/Issue Date: Edition no. and issued date of the chart cell.

-- Update: Num/Date: No. and date of the update of the chart cell.

-- Status:

-- [up to date]: Cell is up-to-date.

-- [not up to date]: Cell is not up-to-date.

-- [not installed]: Cell is not installed.

-- · [withdrawn]: Cell has been canceled.

-- [unknown]: Cell is not delivered as part of a data server service (ex. unencrypted ENC).

-- [broken]: Cell is corrupted.
+- Type: Type of chart cell, ENC, C-MAP or ARCS. - Chart Name: Chart name - Data Server: The name of the data server where the chart was downloaded from. - Edition/Issue Date: Edition no. and issued date of the chart cell. - Update: Num/Date: No. and date of the update of the chart cell. - Status: - [up to date]: Cell is up-to-date. - [not up to date]: Cell is not up-to-date. - [not installed]: Cell is not installed. - [withdrawn]: Cell has been withdrawn (cell will not be updated). - [unknown]: Cell is not delivered as part of a data server service (ex. unencrypted ENC). - [broken]: Cell is corrupted.

-3.17 How to Open Charts
+3.16 How to Open Charts

-In the Chart maintenance mode, click the [Manage Charts] button on the InstantAccess bar[TM] to display the dialog box shown below.
+In the Chart maintenance mode, click the [Manage Charts] button on the InstantAccess barTM to display the dialog box shown below.
 Select the chart to open then click the [Open Chart] button.